abdurrahmanekr/nodejs-file-sharer/README.md

 5. Chosee file and upload

 6. If successful, you can find the file in the uploaded_files directory located in the project directory.

+7. If you want to download the uploaded files, you can go to /files path and view them.
+(Ex: http://192.168.1.21:1453/files/)

 ## Help improve